Symmetries in PAC-Bayesian Learning: Symmetry in Hypothesis Class

 \subsection{PAC-Bayesian Bound}

-In Theorem~\ref{corollary KL-div for average op}, we showed that averaging each hypothesis function to their equivariant counterparts reduces the KL divergence of measures in the hypothesis class.
-This directly leads to a smaller generalization gap in McAllester's PAC-Bayesian bound (cf. Theorem~\ref{theorem McAllester}), which we record in the following theorem. \begin{theorem} Suppose Assumptions \ref{assumption collection for well-defined} and \ref{assumption hypoclass closed under average op} hold.
-For any measurable loss function $\ell$ and any distribution $\Qposteriori$ on $\hypoclass$
+In Lemma~\ref{lemma KL-div for average op}, we showed that averaging each hypothesis function to their equivariant counterparts reduces the KL divergence of measures on the hypothesis class.
+This directly leads to a smaller generalization gap in McAllester's PAC-Bayesian bound (cf. Theorem~\ref{theorem McAllester}), which we record in the following corollary. \begin{corollary} Suppose Assumption~\ref{assumption collection for well-defined} holds.
+Let $\Pprior$ be a distribution on $\hypoclass$.
+Then for any measurable loss function $\loss$ and any distribution $\Qposteriori$ on $\hypoclass$

-holds with probability of at least $1-\delta$. \end{theorem} Clearly, a similar argument applies to other PAC-Bayesian bound. \begin{remark} As discussed before, the generalization gap is reduced when restricting the hypothesis class to the subset of equivariant functions.
-Consequently, the empirical risk becomes a better approximation of the true risk within this subset.
-However, it is important to note that the true or empirical risk may not be smaller in absolute terms.
-In fact, both risks may remain large or even increase under the equivariant constraint.
-The apparent improvement merely reflects a tighter coupling between empirical and true risk.
-This issue is addressed in Section~\ref{sec:data-sym}, where the data distribution is assumed to exhibit the same symmetries as the model class. \end{remark}